Lessons

 Piano tuition

 I teach both children and adults, from complete beginners to more advanced pianists preparing for exams or performances.
+The youngest age I teach is four (and no upper limit!).

-Lessons focus on developing a solid technique, musical understanding, and confidence at the piano.
-Depending on the student, we might explore areas such as:
+Depending on the student we might explore areas such as:

 • Popular songs and film music